zovialpapai/PolyGibbs/README.md

 Multinom_PosteriorDistribution_plot_gamma(gamma_update = gamma_update , k = 2, burn_in = 2500, breaks= 50)

 ```
-The plots can be generated for other regression parameters changing the function inputs.
+The plots can be generated for other boundary parameters changing the function inputs.

 ## Details